hnanna2/word-hunt/README.md

 ### Word Unscrambler
   The user can provide between 3 and 9 letters into the site, the site will provide all combinations of letters that map to words in its dictionary grouped alphabetically and by length.

+## Personal Notes
-If you happen upon this, have fun!
+  If you happen upon this, have fun! :]

 ## Updates to be made
 - increased user interactive and aesthetic UI